 Miss – Some still use it for any unmarried woman (I do!).
 But Emily Post says that it okay, but mainly it is for girls 18 years old and younger.

-Mrs. – For married women.
-Also acceptable for divorced and widowed women.*
+Mrs. – For married and widowed females.
+Also acceptable for divorced but seek preference.

 Ms. – Can be used for any woman over the age of 18.
 So when in doubt, you can always use this.
+Most divorced women prefer this.
 If a woman is married and keeps her maiden name, refer to her as Ms.

-* Note: Some divorced and widowed women prefer to use “Ms.”.
-If you are unsure what to use, you can always ask.
-Err on the side of Mrs. for widowed women.
+Note: If you are unsure what to use, you can always ask.

-Writing a Woman’s Full Name – Do You Still Use Husband’s Name?
+Writing a Woman’s Full Name – Do You Still Use Her Husband’s Name?

 I was raised to write a married woman’s name as: Mrs. John Smith.
-Now I know uber-feminists go berserk over this, but it is still technically acceptable although so is Mrs. Jane Smith.
+It is still technically acceptable although so is Mrs. Jane Smith.
 When I am addressing an invitation, I will usually use the traditional method.
 But when I am just writing a thank you note I will write the latter.